jameshfisher/jameshfisher.com/_posts/2017-09-10-what-are-service-workers.md

 ---
 title: What are service workers?
 tags: []
+summary: >-
+  Service workers are scripts that run outside the browser context, allowing web apps to perform tasks like caching, network requests, and offline functionality.
 ---

 The Service Worker API lets a webpage register a script as a "service worker" in the local browser.